 Students and faculty benefit from academic online resources available via consortia arrangements and purchases.
 They have access to academic materials that would have been available only in university libraries before the advent of the Internet.
 Students in campus classes, in all programs at all locations, and in online classes have 24/7 access to these resources.
-Consortia that provide cost-effective access to licensed online resources are Tennessee Electronic Library (TEL), a virtual library funded by the Tennessee Legislature which provides additional online databases; Tenn-Share (300 libraries of all types in Tennessee) which provides additional online databases; Tennessee Board of Regents (TBR) Media Consortium which provides additional online videos; and TBR Campus Collaborative / Regents' Online Degree Program (RODP) Virtual Library which provides additional online databases and streaming videos.
+Consortia that provide cost-effective access to licensed online resources are Tennessee Electronic Library (TEL), a virtual library funded by the Tennessee Legislature which provides additional online databases; Tennessee Board of Regents (TBR) Media Consortium which provides additional online videos; and TBR Campus Collaborative / Regents' Online Degree Program (RODP) Virtual Library which provides additional online databases and streaming videos.
 Consortia that enable students to access materials in other libraries are Tennessee Academic Library Collaborative (TALC), which facilitates access to library materials at all TBR/UT colleges, and the Online Computer Library Center (OCLC), an international library consortium which provides access to a global library catalog and interlibrary loan and is the library's primary source of acquisitions and cataloging information.